Q. Where can I sign up to receive the COVID-19 vaccine?

-Please note: Live Oak Health Partners Community Clinic (401 Broadway in San Marcos) will offer vaccine clinics on May 3 and 4 that do not require an appointment.
-Live Oak is a privately managed clinic.
-The County contracts with this clinic for indigent healthcare.
+Please note: Live Oak Health Partners Community Clinic located at 401 Broadway in San Marcos, offers no appointment vaccines Monday-Friday from 8:30 a.m.-11:30 a.m. and 1:30-4:30 p.m.
+(Live Oak is a privately managed clinic.
+Hays County contracts with Live Oak for indigent healthcare.)

 Q. Can I create appointments for myself and my spouse, parent, and/or child, etc. at the same time?

 A. Please note, the appointment system requires unique emails for each person you want to add to the list.
 Same-day/time appointments for families/friends cannot be guaranteed.